Asian Journal of Occupational Therapy

 Copyright and Licensing

-Authors retain copyright but are required to sign a License Agreement for Establishment of Publication Rights to grant the JAOT permission to reproduce the work in the journal under a Creative Commons license CC BY 4.0 (Attribution 4.0 International).
-This license allows users to share and adapt an article, even commercially, as long as appropriate credit is given.
+1. Copyright Ownership and Licensing for Newly Published Articles Authors retain the copyright to their articles.
+Upon acceptance, authors are required to sign the a License Agreement for Establishment of Publication Rights which grants the JAOT the non‑exclusive rights necessary to publish and reproduce the work in the journal under the Creative Commons CC BY 4.0 (Attribution 4.0 International) license.
+This license permits users to share and adapt the article—even for commercial purposes—provided that appropriate credit is given to the authors and the source.

 Self-archiving (Green Open Access) Policy